-Police: Suspect charged after admitting to man’s murder
+Police: Suspect admits to man’s murder on National Street

 MEMPHIS, Tenn. — Charges have been filed in a deadly shooting that happened over the weekend.